 The whole world is going through quarantine measures due to the COVID 19.
 It is up to the parents how to keep their kids occupied and educated.
 Thanks to modern technology and with some creativity it is rather easy to ensure children stay on track.
+Try some or all of the COVID 19 quarantine activities below.

 Quarantine and isolation are two terms that are often used interchangeably, but they mean different things.
 Quarantine means to keep healthy people inside, away from potentially infected people.
 While isolation applies to people who already have the virus and can pass it on to others.